At a Glance

 08.00-09.00 Breakfast (provided by us)

 9.30 Biking Day on Dartmoor.
 This will be using permitted routes and local bridle paths.
 Developing skills and leadership.
 This session will include incident management, dealing with injuries and getting help.
-Packed lunch.
+Packed lunch (ingredients provided by us, made by you).

 17.00.
 Clean-down Bikes

 18.00.
-BBQ Dinner (Cooked in groups by participants) with evening campfire activity.
+BBQ Dinner (Catering by us) with evening campfire activity.

 21.30.
 Activity staff finish for the day.